gameblabla/GMenuNext/README.md

 	* Auto update layout and spacing on change;
 	* Auto update font color and size on change;
 * Allow set CPU clock values between 210 and 642 MHz (safe range);
+* New lightweight font
+* Adjusts in titlebar text position
 * Batch of internal changes and bug fixes.

 **2018.05.22** (*Codename: Zeraora.*)